girishsj11/Selenium_Programs_with_Python/README.md

      - It will listsout all the options which is present at the drop_down element position.

          ***Note*** : It will displays the default option too (ex: Select Skills)

+## webautomation_with_unittest.py

+  This Program will imports the *unittest* module & runs the programs unit by unit based on the requirement.